Deaerator

-A deaerator is a device that removes oxygen and other dissolved gases from liquids and pumpable compounds.
-Deaerators are considered Water treatment equipment.
+A deaerator is a device that is used for the removal of dissolved gases like oxygen from a liquid.

+Thermal deaerators are commonly used to remove dissolved gases in feedwater for steam-generating boilers.
+The deaerator is part of the feedwater heating system.
+Dissolved oxygen in feedwater will cause serious corrosion damage in a boiler by attaching to the walls of metal piping and other equipment forming oxides (like rust).
+Dissolved carbon dioxide combines with water to form carbonic acid that may cause further corrosion.
+Most deaerators are designed to remove oxygen down to levels of 7 parts per billion by weight or less, as well as essentially eliminating carbon dioxide.

+Vacuum deaerators are used to remove dissolved gases from products such as food, personal care products, cosmetic products, chemicals, and pharmaceuticals to increase the dosing accuracy in the filling process, to increase product shelf stability, to prevent oxidative effects (e.g. discolouration, changes of smell or taste, rancidity), to alter pH, and to reduce packaging volume.

+Manufacturing of deaerators started in the 1800s and continues to the present day.

 History

-Manufacturing of deaerators started in the 1800s.
-Before 1867, deaerators were used as part of the ice manufacturing purification process.
-Before 1881, feed water heaters were used for marine applications.
+Manufacturing of deaerators started in the 1800s.They were used to purify water used in the ice manufacturing process.
+Feed water heaters were used for marine applications.
+In 1899, George M Kleucker received a patent for an improved method of de-aerating water.

-Two sister ships Olympic and Titanic (1912) had contact feed heaters on board.
+Two sister ships, Olympic and Titanic (1912), had contact feed heaters on board.
 In 1934 the US Navy purchased an atomizing deaerator.

-During the 1920s the feedwater headers and deaerators designs improved.
-Deaerators continue to be used today for many applications.
+During the 1920s the feedwater heaters and deaerators designs improved.

-Earlier patents

-In 1899, George M Kleucker received a patent for an improved method of deaerating water.

-1921 through 1933, George Gibson, Percy Lyon, and Victor Rohlin of Cochrane received deaerator / degasification patents for bubbling steam through liquid.
+Between 1921 and 1933, George Gibson, Percy Lyon, and Victor Rohlin of Cochrane received deaerator / degasification patents for bubbling steam through liquid.

 1926 Brown Stanley received a patent for reducing oxygen and nitrogen gases (deaeration).

-1937 Samuel B Applebaum of Permutit received a water deaerator and purifier patent.
+In 1937 Samuel B Applebaum of Permutit received a water deaerator and purifier patent.